Almond Butter Sauce

 Can I make this recipe nut-free?

 Yes!
 Use sunflower-seed butter to make this recipe nut-free.
-Other nut-free sauces you may enjoy are this tahini miso sauce or glory bowl sauce.
+For another nut-free sauce you may enjoy are this tahini miso sauce.

 What if I’m allergic to soy?